Let’s break down the different parts of a Japanese candlestick.

 The longer the white candlestick, the further the close is above the open.

 This indicates that prices increased considerably from open to close and buyers were aggressive.
-In other words, the bulls are kicking the bears’ butts big time!Long black (filled) candlesticks show strong selling pressure.
+In other words, the bulls were kicking the bears’ butts big time!Long black (filled) candlesticks show strong selling pressure.

 The longer the black Japanese candlestick, the further the close is below the open.